 Technologies to pelletize wood are more established than technologies to create liquid fuels from wood.
 It was projected that Canada would produce 3.8 million Mg of wood pellets in 2021, of which 87% will be exported, largely to the United Kingdom, Japan, and Europe [2].
 Most of the wood pellet production in Canada comes from forest product mill residues, such as sawdust and bark.
 There is interest, however, in expanding the biomass source to the forest by collecting the residues left within harvested areas: a practice that is rare in Canada, but reasonably well-established in Europe.

 Forest residues are generated as by-products of conventional forest harvesting operations and include the treetops, branches, and non-merchantable logs.
 These residues are typically left behind in slash piles, which are burned during winter to mitigate against the risk of wildfires.
-Canada has a forestry sector that produces approximately 20 million Mg of forest residues annually [4].
+Not all forest residues would be available for extraction, however, and estimates of residue availability should be constrained to account for ecological sustainability and technical accessibility.
+At a national scale, a previous study by Yemhanov et al [??] estimated the annual supply of harvestable residual biomass in Canada to be between 16.5 and 20.0 Tg·yr-1 in scenarios that included both ecological and technical accessibility limitations.

-Despite this huge potential supply of feedstock, there are key questions about the financial viability of investments into production facilities that would convert forest harvesting wastes into biofuels.
-How much volume is spread over what areas?
-Which areas are best for locating a potential bioenergy plant when considering collection and transport costs?
-How much volume is spread over what areas?
-Would feedstock volumes be available on a year-to-year basis?
+Despite Canada’s huge potential supply of bioenergy feedstock, there are key questions about the financial viability of forest-residue based bioenergy investments: Which areas are best for locating a potential bioenergy plant when considering forest residue collection and transport costs?
+How much forest residue volume is spread over what area?
+Would forest residue volumes be consistently available on a year-to-year basis?
 In this paper we attempt to answer these questions.

-There are several studies regarding plant location decisions for forest residue-based bioenergy facilities, as reviewed by Johnson et al. [19].
-Although these studies have improved our understanding of feedstock availability, they tend to use limited datasets and often focus on average levels of biomass availability.
+There are several studies regarding plant location decisions for forest residue-based bioenergy plants, as reviewed by Johnson et al. [19].
+Although these studies have improved our understanding of feedstock availability, they tend to use limited datasets and often focus on average levels of residue availability.
 A key area that has largely been omitted in the bioenergy plant location literature is consideration of feedstock supply variability over longer periods of time.
 Instead of just focusing on average residue levels, a bioenergy investor is likely to be concerned about the financial impact of years when residue availability is low, which is the focus of our study.

 Availability of forest residues for a bioenergy plant largely depends on commercial harvesting operations and the production of traditional forest products.
 Fluctuations in the volume of stemwood harvested for forest products has a direct impact on residues available for biofuels.
 Major factors, such as the 2008 housing crisis and the ongoing softwood lumber dispute between Canada and the United States have resulted in sawmill closures and reductions in forest harvesting activities in western Canada [9] [10].
 This relationship between volatile harvest volumes and subsequent residue variability is explored in detail by Niquidet and Friesen [11], who model forest residue supply in Alberta as a function of lumber prices.